JohannesGaessler/DanbooruInsights/README.md

 ## Disk Usage Calculator
 [Disk Usage Calculator](./disk_usage_calculator) is a small utility for calculating the projected disk usage for the dataset when considering tag, rating, and file extension filters as well as resizing the files.

+## File List Creation
+[File List Creator](./create_file_list) is a small utility for generating .txt files from Danbooru2021 metadata do only relevant files need to be downloaded.